prototypemagic/django-projectbuilder/README.md

 ## Troubleshooting

-### Deployment
+### Postgres

+On Ubuntu, install Postgres with

+    sudo apt-get install postgresql-server-dev-all

+To install `psycopg2`, Django's Postgres driver, run

+    pip install psycopg2

-When you're trying to deploy to install Postgres to deploy a Django app, if you get the following error
+If you get the following error when trying to install Postgres

     ./psycopg/psycopg.h:30:20: fatal error: Python.h: No such file or directory compilation terminated.
     error: command 'gcc' failed with exit status 1

-that means you haven't installed all the necessary header (*.h) files to compile additional Python modules.
+that means you haven't installed all the necessary header (*.h) files to compile additional Python modules/Django apps.
 On Ubuntu, run

     sudo apt-get install python-dev